Crashedmind/MyTechieBits.com/content/posts/ArchitecturePatternsDesignPatternsCodingRules/index.md

 published: true
 ---

-Principles provide the high level guidelines for a system.
-Patterns can be applied to implement these principles and allow us to use known good solutions for known problems.
+**Principles** provide the high level guidelines for a system.

+**Patterns** can be applied to implement these principles and allow use of known good solutions for common problems.